dhhagan/opcsim/docs/tutorial/scoring.rst

 What is the meaning of this number?
 Nothing, really.
-On it's own, this value is pretty useless.
-It is the slope between the number of particles your OPC "sees" and the total volume under 2.5 microns in the urban distribution.
+On it’s own, this value is pretty useless.
+It is the slope between the number of particles your OPC “sees” and the total volume under 2.5 microns in the urban distribution.
 Now, if we change the distribution, what happens?
-Let's try computing the same score for the rural distribution:
+Let’s try computing the same score for the rural distribution:

 .. code:: ipython3